ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 enables the server to amortize the relatively costly signing operation over a number of client requests.

+## Single server mode
-Single server mode: At its most basic level, Roughtime is a one round protocol in which a completely fresh client requests the current time and the server sends a signed response.
+At its most basic level, Roughtime is a one round protocol in which a completely fresh client requests the current time and the server sends a signed response.
 The response includes a timestamp and a radius used to indicate the server's certainty about the reported time.

 The server proves freshness of its response as follows.
 The client's request contains a nonce which the server incorporates into its signed